Orange-OpenSource/hurl/docs/tutorial/adding-asserts.md

 Our Hurl file is now around 10 lines long, but we're already testing a lot on our home page:

 - we are testing that our home page is responding with a `200 OK`
-- we are checking the basic structure of our page: a title, 2 buttons
+- we are checking the basic structure of our page: a title, 2 `<h3>` tags
 - we are checking that the content type is UTF-8 HTML
 - we are checking that our server has created a session, and that the cookie session has the `HttpOnly` attribute